 Riding through the Mongolian plateau on four legs might just SOUND like one of those crazy bucket list ideas, but it’s seriously doable.
 If you’re extra experienced on the saddle, you can even potentially opt to go on a solo ride.

 But for most of us, arranging a trek with a Mongolian company is the best (and safest) option.
 Ulaanbaatar–the capital–is the best place to start your trip and plan further.
+Surprisingly, there are a few decent hostels in Ulaanbaatar, so it’s a decent base.

 But keep in mind that travel in Mongolia is extremely seasonal–this is a bucket list country best experienced during the summer.